Claptrap-Engineering/Mididuino/README.md

-# Mididuino
+# Midi-duino
 A midicontroller based on an arduino nano

-The original code can be downloaded from https://drive.google.com/file/d/0BwnVMB_6yujwR1dydVJ6MHJib2M/view This code is written by Dave from notes and volts @ https://www.notesandvolts.com Watch his you tube movies to make your own version of a midi controller.
+The original code can be downloaded from https://drive.google.com/file/d/0BwnVMB_6yujwR1dydVJ6MHJib2M/view This code is written by Dave from notes and volts @ https://www.notesandvolts.com Watch his youtube movies to make your own version of a midi controller.

 After toying around on a breadboard and converting this to a solder strip board.
 I got annoyed by the prototyping process and started designing a PCB for it.